alvr-org/ALVR/README.md

 ALVR is an open source remote VR display.
 With it, you can play SteamVR games in your standalone headset.
 This is a fork of a fork [ALVR](https://github.com/polygraphene/ALVR) that is only working on the Oculus Quest and includes an experimental (and hacked together) GPU priority fix taken from OBS.

-Join us on our new discord server[ALVR](https://discord.gg/KbKk3UM)!
+Join us on our new discord server [ALVR](https://discord.gg/KbKk3UM)!

 ## Description